Hearts in Exile (1929 film): Plot

-Vera Ivanova (Dolores Costello) lives modestly in the slums of Moscow with her father, Dmitri Ivanov (George Fawcett), a humble fish merchant.
-They reside above the market where they work, and they share their living quarters with a roomer, Paul Pavloff (Grant Withers), a once-promising university student whose studies have been derailed by his drinking and gambling.
+Vera Ivanova lives modestly in the slums of Moscow with her father, Dmitri Ivanov, a humble fish merchant.
+They reside above the market where they work, and they share their living quarters with a roomer, Paul Pavloff, a once-promising university student whose studies have been derailed by his drinking and gambling.
 Paul is in love with Vera, but she regards him only as a friend.

-One day, Baron Serge Palma (James Kirkwood, Sr.), a nobleman fallen on hard times due to a disputed inheritance, visits the fish market.
+One day, Baron Serge Palma, a nobleman fallen on hard times due to a disputed inheritance, visits the fish market.
 Upon seeing Vera, he becomes immediately enamored and begins returning daily under the pretense of buying fish, just to catch glimpses of her.
 Eventually, he speaks to Dmitri of his feelings and is invited upstairs to formally propose marriage.

 Paul, drunk and bitter, overhears the proposal from his adjoining room and erupts with jealousy.
 Nevertheless, Serge and Vera marry the next day, and Vera is taken to Serge's ancestral home, which he has just reclaimed through a court battle.
 Only now does he reveal that he delayed proposing until he had secured his rightful inheritance.

 Tragedy soon strikes when a cousin of the Czar is assassinated.
 Serge, who is in St. Petersburg on business, is arrested and condemned to twenty years of hard labor in Siberia for alleged ties to revolutionary societies—though he had believed them to be purely educational in nature.
 Vera hears nothing for weeks, until officials confiscate her home in the Czar's name.
 Only then does she learn of Serge's fate.

 Meanwhile, Paul, now arrested for his own revolutionary activities, is among a group of political prisoners also being transported to Siberia.
 During a rest stop, the two prisoner groups cross paths.
 Out of love for Vera, Paul secretly swaps places and identities with Serge, reasoning that Serge's shorter sentence and lighter punishment will increase his chances of escape and reunion with Vera.

-Vera, unaware of the switch, entrusts her loyal servant Marya (Rose Dione) with her affairs and takes her young child—Serge's son—on a harrowing journey across thousands of miles by train to reach the Siberian camp where she believes Serge is imprisoned.
+Vera, unaware of the switch, entrusts her loyal servant Marya with her affairs and takes her young child—Serge's son—on a harrowing journey across thousands of miles by train to reach the Siberian camp where she believes Serge is imprisoned.
 The child dies from exposure en route.